mfong955/ai-workspace/README.md

 ## Getting Started

 1. Open this folder in VS Code with Amazon Q extension installed
-2. Start chatting with Amazon Q - it will automatically follow the project assistant rules
+2. Start chatting with Amazon Q - it will automatically follow the AIWorkspace rules
 3. Tell the AI about your project type and goals
 4. Let the AI help you organize your project structure
 5. Add resources to `project/user_resources/` folder for AI analysis